meetfranz/plugins-legacy/docs/configuration.md

 Is this a team based service?
 If true, the interface to add the service will require a team identifier. e.g. `[teamID]`.slack.com
 * `boolean` **hasNotificationSound**<br />
 Some services provide their own notification sound.
 In order to avoid multiple sounds when the user receives a message set this to `true`.
 If the service has no built in notification sound set this to `false`.
-* `boolean` **hasNotificationSound**<br />
-Some services provide their own notification sound.
-In order to avoid multiple sounds when the user receives a message set this to `true`.
-If the service has no built in notification sound set this to `false`.
 * `boolean` **hasIndirectMessages**<br />
 Services like Slack or HipChat have direct messages e.g. a mention or message to every user in a channel (@channel) and indirect messages e.g. general discussion in a channel.
 If this flag is set to `true`, the user can enable/disable if there should be a badge for indirect messages.
 * `string` **message**<br />